Lev Vlassenko

-Lev Nikolaevich Vlassenko (Russian: Лев Никола́евич Вла́сенко; 24 December 1928 – 24 August 1996), was a Soviet pianist and teacher.
+Lev Nikolaevich Vlassenko (Лев Никола́евич Вла́сенко; 24 December 1928 – 24 August 1996), was a Soviet pianist and teacher.

 Biography

 Lev Vlassenko was born on 24 December 1928 in Tiflis, Georgian SSR, Soviet Union to Nikolai Appolonovich Vlassenko and Vera Solomonovna Benditskaya.

 Vlassenko's first music teacher was his mother Vera.
 He entered a music school for gifted children in Tiflis in the class of Anastasia Davidovna Virsaladze, who was a pupil of the renowned Anna Yesipova.
 Vlassenko began to play in public at an early age.
 At the age of ten years, he played Beethoven's Piano Concerto No. 1 with renowned conductor Odysseas Dimitriadis.
 In 1948, Vlassenko entered the class of Yakov Flier at the Moscow Conservatory and completed his undergraduate and postgraduate studies.

 He gained international recognition after winning the First Prize and Gold Medal at the Franz Liszt International Piano Competition in Budapest in 1956.
 In 1958, he and Chinese pianist Liu Shikun came second to Van Cliburn at the inaugural International Tchaikovsky Piano Competition.

 Vlassenko taught at the Moscow Conservatory for 39 years.
 He taught several world-renowned pianists such as Mikhail Pletnev, Victor Eresko, Kalle Randalu, Mykola Suk, Lev Vinocour, Vladimir Daych, Gennady Dzubenko, Rena Shereshevskaya, Sergueï Kouznetsov, Natasha Vlassenko, Oleg Stepanov, Boris Petrov, Teofils Biķis, Karine Oganian, Jania Aubakirova, Justas Dvarionas, Alexander Strukov, Duncan Gifford and others.
-In the early 1990s, he was a professor in the United States, teaching at Indiana University and the New England Conservatory, Boston.
+In the early 1990s, he was a professor in the United States, teaching at Indiana University School of Music and the New England Conservatory, Boston.

 Vlassenko was a jury member in many international piano competitions, including the Paloma O'Shea Santander International Piano Competition (1984), International Tchaikovsky Piano Competition in Moscow, the Sydney International Piano Competition, the Leeds International Pianoforte Competition, the International Chopin Piano Competition in Warsaw, the Liszt Piano Competition in Budapest, and the Arthur Rubinstein Piano Competition in Tel Aviv.
 In 1994, Vlassenko became the President of the International Tchaikovsky Piano Competition jury.
 He also headed the “International Association of Tchaikovsky Competition Stars”.

 In 1991, he was named a People's Artist of the USSR.

 During his final years, Vlassenko resided in Australia and taught at the Queensland Conservatorium Griffith University.
 In 1996, he was awarded an honorary doctorate by Griffith University in recognition of his contribution to the development of the Conservatorium.

 He died on 24 August 1996 in Brisbane, Australia.